What Is Kundalini

 The Chakras: Muladhara to Sahasrara

-The primary path for Kundalini is along the spinal column, through the seven major chakras.
+The primary path for Kundalini is along the spinal column, through the seven major Chakras.
 These energy centers are vortexes of consciousness, each governing different aspects of our being.
 The journey begins at the root (Muladhara) and culminates at the crown (Sahasrara), the center of divine connection at the top of the head.

 The Nadis: Ida, Pingala, and Sushumna